The following article contains spoilers from this point on.

-Sound is the main theme and device for this movie.
-The monsters can’t see or smell.
-They hunt their victims by sound.
-It comes off like a type of sonar, where even the smallest sound is able to attract them from miles away.
+Sound is the central theme for this movie.
+The monsters can’t see or smell and hunt their victims by the sound that they make.
+It comes off like a type of sonar, where even the smallest sound can attract them from miles away.
 I liked the sound mixing in the movie.
 Mostly ambient nature noises you see and hear when walking on a nature trail.
 It gave a sense of eerie calm that I’ve experienced when I go outside.
-I live on a pretty high elevation and sometimes it can get real quiet outside with no noise.
+I live on a pretty high elevation, and sometimes it can get real quiet outside with no noise.
 I can’t explain how or why it does this, but it does happen.
 There were times when you didn’t hear much.
 Maybe the rustle of the fire, running water, or humming of electricity.
-There was only five or so minutes of spoken dialogue in the movie.
+There were only five or so minutes of spoken dialogue in the movie.
 Not being able to tell a story with hardly speaking was risky, but it works.

 I liked the look of the creature.
 To me, it combined the Necromorphs from Dead Space with the Lickers or something from the Resident Evil series, with a hint of clickers from The Last of Us.
 I had a lot of video game monsters on my mind while watching this.
 A side note, John Krasinski looked like he could be a young Joel from The Last of Us.
-I couldn’t get a clear image of them, but here are photos showing off Joel and Lee
+I couldn’t get a clear image of them, but here are photos showing off Joel and Lee.

 Can Anyone else see it?
 If not, I tried.